 Do You Dream of Becoming an Athletic Trainer?
 Here’s The inside Scoop.

-If you want to work in the sports industry, consider the Sports & Rehabilitation Therapy Associates Degree offered at Fremont College.
+If you want to work in the sports industry, consider the Sports & Rehabilitation Therapy Associates Degree offered at Fremont University.
 Learn about the program here, or fill out the form on this page to get more info.

 Torn between becoming a seasoned athlete and a reliable health care provider?
 Then consider becoming an athletic trainer as it’s something that allows you to be in both fields at the same time – you get to enjoy working directly with athletes while diagnosing and treating injuries commonly sustained by those who engage in sports.